rackerlabs/deproxy/docs/connectors.rst

     E.g., ``localhost:9999``, ``example.com``

 - User-Agent
-    The identifying information of the client software, "gdeproxy" followed by the version number.
+    The identifying information of the client software, "deproxy" followed by the version number.

 - Accept
     If not already present, this header is added with a value of ``*/*``.